Point Consulting, LLC

 Frustration sets in and it feels like there’s a type of freeze – in moving forward.

-Well, not necessarily ‘that’ kind of Love Hate relationships in business 1love.
+Well, not necessarily ‘that’ kind of love.
 Civility dictates that we ‘love’ all whom we work with – right?

 Love and Hate in business relationships is a slippery slope where it’s difficult to realize the impact – positive or negative.
 A recent article written by Shimul Melwani and Naomi Rothman – both assistant Professors, presented on the Harvard Business Review website, postulates the positive points of what they categorize as ambivalent relationships.